2600hz/kazoo/applications/crossbar/doc/auth.md

 #### Reset a Private Key

-Reset the private key of the system used to signing and verifing issued JWT tokens.
+Reset the private key of the system used to signing and verifying issued JWT tokens.
 If you feel that the private key is compromised, use this API to generate a new private and public key.

 > **Caution:** Resetting system private will invalidate *all* issued token!
-In other words all logined users will be logout from the system and can't make any further request until login again.
+In other words all login users will be logout from the system and can't make any further request until login again.
 Use this API if you feel the system private key is compromised only.

 > **Note:** Only super duper admin can reset system private key!